adrien-zinger/dyn-timeout/README.md

 ## Contribute

-- All increases of the timelaps precision are welcome.
+- All increases of the timelaps precision and code architecture are welcomes.
-- A system to cancel the timeout without waiting the last sleep (maybe using the crate [cancellable-timer](https://crates.io/crates/cancellable-timer)).
 - Usage examples, documentation, typo and comments, unit tests.
-- All interestings ideas
+- All interestings ideas are also good to know in an issue.
+- Give your feedback, report errors and bugs in a github issue.

-All development contribution, please, has to pass the currents unit tests and should include a new test.
+All development contribution, please, has to pass the currents unit tests and it's a must to include a new test!

 ---
 #### License GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

-<sub>Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you...

 <sub>This lirary is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.